repat/cli-crud/README.md

 ## Fields

-See [docs/FIELDS.md](docs/FIELDS.md) for all field types, relations, and options.
+See [docs/FIELDS.md](docs/FIELDS.md) for all scalar field types and options.

+## Relationships

+See [docs/RELATIONSHIPS.md](docs/RELATIONSHIPS.md) for relation field types (BelongsTo, HasMany, MorphTo, etc.) and displaying relationship columns in the list view.

 ## Search